Join a first-class faculty

 Furthermore, good transport links mean that family members of colleagues in Vallendar can also easily get to work in Bonn, Frankfurt, and Cologne.
 As a family-friendly university, WHU recently opened its own childcare facility, WHU Toddlers, close to the campus in Vallendar.

 The research conditions at WHU are extremely favorable, which is certainly one of the reasons why our faculty members have already been able to make a name for themselves in the world of science by way of a multitude of national and international research projects and research publications.
 This is made possible not least by the provision and self-administration of a dedicated budget for chairholders.
-Unlike in state universities, chairholders at WHU have relatively free rein over their projects and budgets.
+Unlike in state universities, chairholders at WHU have relatively free reign over their projects and budgets.

 Our academic staff are divided into six faculty groups, in which chairs and institutes are combined.
 The aim of this structure is to create synergies between research and the business school’s practice-related activities, as well as to improve coordination between the degree programs in the units involved.
 We also provide our faculty members with a stimulating environment for research and teaching by way of the facilities and resources we have to offer.
 This includes digital tools and infrastructure like a modern IT equipment for our professors, the latest technologies in our lecture halls, or advanced video solutions.

 In general, digitalization plays an important role in all areas of the School.
-For WHU, digitalization is not an end it itself, but is supposed to add value for teaching, learning, research, and/or internal processes.
+For WHU, digitalization is not an end in itself, but is supposed to add value for teaching, learning, research, and/or internal processes.
 WHU’s Center of Digitalization acts as a platform and offers faculty consulting and support based on individual needs and teaching styles.